HEdge Space

 Back to the beginning hope amongst despair-I contradict myself open to all possibilities -keep at it.

-Weaving our Intentions and Knowledges together, second date: CI and FMW in attendance.
-EC attends second half of session.
+Weaving our Intentions and Knowledges together, second date: CI, FMW, EC in attendance

 CI brought a tool called FIST from their youth work citizen participation practice.
 FIST is an acronym for; Feelings (what feelings are coming to you), Images (what images are coming to your mind), Senses (what is happening in your body – taste, smell, touch, sound), Thoughts (what thoughts are coming to mind).
 They use this in their active citizenship and youth work practice to bring grounded and embodied awareness to people in the group.
 In this way people come to understand what they are feeling and how this shapes our thinking.

-We also explored some really useful questions generated in previous workshops e.g. How do we claim power?
+We also explored some questions they generated in previous workshops e.g. How do we claim power?
 How can we link up?
 Is this Strategic?
 Where can we intervene?

-This led the group to discuss pilgrimage and embodied practice ideas
+This led the group to discuss pilgrimage and other embodied activities as activism.

-as activism and after tea we went down onto the beach to explore these
+After tea we went down onto the beach to explore these ideas experientially to see how this could further inform ideas for action.
+See images below.

-Temporary, naturally formed art ready for dissolution. wishing wall made from gathering (sticks twigs leaves et cetera) gathering together silent in group connecting to nature doing no harm or interference making shrine alter and a pathway to walk around Kora-temporary nature - will dissolve.
-Love is a big theme in the project
+Temporary, naturally formed art ready for dissolution.
+A wishing wall made from gathering (sticks twigs leaves etc) gathering together silent in group connecting to nature doing no harm or interference, making a shrine alter and a pathway to walk around Kora-temporary nature - will dissolve.

-The value of embodiment, moving and breathing on the earth trusting the group process and trusting going on a path.
-Ideas can come together from each person and from the collective action or collectively designed art piece and be woven together successfully.
+The value of embodied and iterative practice, moving together on the earth trusting the group process and the path we take together.
+Ideas come together from each person and from the collective action or collectively designed art piece and can be woven together successfully.

 'we make the road by walking'